 Vital Signs MK is an annual publication designed to round up the most current research on the communities of Milton Keynes and present it in an easy-to-read format.
-This report asks how can we can all work together to support, inspire and lead our local communities.
-The 2020 research focus is on disadvantage and poverty, education, diversity, and the economy.
+The 2024 research focus is on environment, poverty and disadvantage, education, health and well-being.